solstice333/CDAK/README.md

    row,col
 ```

+- whitespace is ignored in the csv "row,col" lines, thus "row , col" or "row, col" is okay.

 - there cannot be more than 9 row, col pairs

 - `None` can be used to represent an empty well, but is not required